Register your child for In-person Robotics Workshop on 15th October at CC, Foster City. Reserve a Seat today!

 Types of careers you can pursue in STEAM

-There are many careers that fall under the STEAM umbrella.
+Many careers fall under the STEAM umbrella.
 Some of the most popular ones are Graphic designers, Software developers, architects, biomedical engineers, animators, data scientists, game designers, musicians, environmental scientists, fashion designers, etc.

 Wrapping Up